Creating your ad zones

 Category: Select the category for the ad zone.

 Subcategory: Select a sub-categories of the category you have selected above.

 Note: See here for explanations of all the details that you need to fill in for each ad zone format.

 In order to receive effective, appropriate and compliant advertising on the website, you can decide which kinds of restrictions you want to add for each zone that you create.
 You can do this in the Filter Ads section.

-Note: Some ad formats are automatically compliant or restricted so some options described below maybe not be visible/needed when creating an ad zone.
+Note: Some ad formats are automatically restricted so some options described below maybe not be visible/needed when creating an ad zone.